With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Chesterfield Community Services Board is a mental health treatment center in Chesterfield, VA, located at 6801 Lucy Corr Boulevard, 23832 zip code area.
 Chesterfield Community Services Board provides outpatient treatment.
-Chesterfield Community Services Board offers cognitive behavioral therapy, group therapy and behavior modification to young adults, seniors 65 or older and adults.
+Chesterfield Community Services Board offers trauma therapy, dialectical behavior therapy and behavior modification to children / adolescents, young adults and seniors 65 or older.
 Chesterfield Community Services Board also supports people requiring dual diagnosis treatment.
-Additional services at Chesterfield Community Services Board consist of intensive case management, supported employment and psychosocial rehabilitation services.
+Additional services at Chesterfield Community Services Board consist of mentoring/peer support/consumer-run services, case management and court-ordered outpatient treatment.

 Learn MoreFamily Preservation Services Richmond is a mental health facility in Richmond, VA, located at 804 Moorefield Park Drive, Suite 108, in the 23236 zip code.
 Family Preservation Services Richmond provides outpatient treatment.
-Family Preservation Services Richmond provides cognitive behavioral therapy, trauma therapy and couples/family therapy to young adults, seniors 65 or older and adults.
-Family Preservation Services Richmond also supports children/adolescents with serious emotional disturbance, people with PTSD and people with serious mental illness.
+Family Preservation Services Richmond provides trauma therapy, behavior modification and individual psychotherapy to seniors 65 or older, young adults and children / adolescents.
+Family Preservation Services Richmond also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people with PTSD.

 Learn MoreChildsavers Memorial Child Guidance Clinic is a mental health clinic in Richmond, VA, located at 200 North 22nd Street, in the 23223 zip code.
 Childsavers Memorial Child Guidance Clinic provides outpatient treatment.
-Childsavers Memorial Child Guidance Clinic offers psychotropic medication, cognitive behavioral therapy and trauma therapy to children / adolescents.
-Childsavers Memorial Child Guidance Clinic also supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
-More services at Childsavers Memorial Child Guidance Clinic include family psychoeducation and suicide prevention services.
+Childsavers Memorial Child Guidance Clinic offers couples/family therapy, dialectical behavior therapy and group therapy to children / adolescents.
+Childsavers Memorial Child Guidance Clinic also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
+More services at Childsavers Memorial Child Guidance Clinic include suicide prevention services and family psychoeducation.

 Learn MoreVcu Medical Center Department Of Psychiatry is a mental health center in Richmond, Virginia, located at 501 North 2nd Street, 23219 zip code.
-Vcu Medical Center Department Of Psychiatry provides outpatient treatment, telemedicine/telehealth and hospital inpatient treatment.
-Vcu Medical Center Department Of Psychiatry offers cognitive behavioral therapy, individual psychotherapy and activity therapy to young adults, children / adolescents and seniors 65 or older.
-More services available at Vcu Medical Center Department Of Psychiatry include suicide prevention services, education services and diet and exercise counseling.
+Vcu Medical Center Department Of Psychiatry provides telemedicine/telehealth, outpatient treatment and hospital inpatient treatment.
+Vcu Medical Center Department Of Psychiatry offers group therapy, electroconvulsive therapy and individual psychotherapy to young adults, children / adolescents and seniors 65 or older.
+More services available at Vcu Medical Center Department Of Psychiatry include suicide prevention services, family psychoeducation and education services.

 Learn MoreUnited Methodist Family Services Child And Family Healing Center is a mental health clinic in Richmond, Virginia, located at 3900 West Broad Street, 23230.
 United Methodist Family Services Child And Family Healing Center offers residential treatment and outpatient treatment.
-United Methodist Family Services Child And Family Healing Center provides dialectical behavior therapy, trauma therapy and activity therapy to children / adolescents.
-United Methodist Family Services Child And Family Healing Center also supports people with PTSD, LGBT and children/adolescents with serious emotional disturbance.
-Some other services provided by United Methodist Family Services Child And Family Healing Center include suicide prevention services, education services and case management.
+United Methodist Family Services Child And Family Healing Center provides group therapy, psychotropic medication and cognitive behavioral therapy to children / adolescents.
+United Methodist Family Services Child And Family Healing Center also supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
+Some other services provided by United Methodist Family Services Child And Family Healing Center include family psychoeducation, suicide prevention services and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.